👉 TOML language is widely used in Rust projects, and a toml configuration file is created whenever you run cargo new

 If you want to write long strings without introducing irrelevant whitespace, you can use "line-ending backslashes."

-When the last non-whitespace character of a line is an unescaped \, it will be removed along with all whitespace (including line breaks) until the next non-whitespace character or the closing quote.
+, it will be removed along with all whitespace (including line breaks) until the next non-whitespace character or the closing quote.

 All escape sequences valid for basic strings are also valid for multi-line basic strings.